Our elephants are packing their trunks for a move to France … but don’t worry it’s all part of some exciting developments in our foot safari.

 “Our keepers will continue to work closely with the team at ZooParc de Beauval to ensure a smooth settling in period at their new home.
 Our elephants are scheduled to leave in Spring so we’re encouraging our visitors and local elephant fans to come and say goodbye before they embark on a new journey in France!”

-We will be keeping members and guests up to date with the move and how the herd are settling into their new home over the coming months so keep a close eye on our website or sign up to our newsletter to make sure you don’t miss out on the latest news.
+We will be keeping members and guests up to date with the move and how the herd have settled into their new home so keep a close eye on our website or sign up to our newsletter to make sure you don’t miss out on the latest news.

 Your Questions Answered